ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 }
 ```

-You can also switch on a condition expression:
+You can also switch on a condition:

 ```go
 switch x := 2; x {